strawberry-graphql/strawberry/docs/operations/tracing.md

     external: true
 ```

-In the same directory add a `otel-collector-config`:
+In the same directory add a `otel-collector-config.yaml`:

 ```yaml
 receivers: